IT-Almanac-Insights/it-almanac-insights.github.io/fresh-framework.md

 <img src="fresh-framework.png" alt="Logo for Futures Resource Efficiency and Scheduling" />

-# Futures Resource Efficiency and Scheduling (FRESh) Framework
+# Futures, Resource Efficiency and Scheduling (FRESh) Framework

 ***By: [IT Almanac Insights](index.md) - "Harvesting the Power of Information Technology"***